ghiggi/gpm_api/docs/source/07_maintainers_guidelines.rst

 	The python packages required to build the documentation are listed in the `environment.yaml <https://github.com/ghiggi/gpm_api/blob/main/docs/environment.yaml>`_ file.

-	For an efficient setup, we recommend creating a dedicated virtual environment.
+	For an efficient setup, it is recommended to create a dedicated virtual environment.
 	Navigate to the ``docs/`` directory and execute the following command.
 	This will create a new environment and install the required packages: